 1. First, tackle your cleaning products.
 Pick up some glass pump and spray bottles, and create your own cleaning solutions using simple natural ingredients.
 This stylish zero-waste Kitchen Set includes 3 sisal brushes, two refillable amber glass bottles and a wire basket for keeping everything tidy!

-4. Avoid releasing microplastics when you wash your clothing made from synthetic fibres by using the most eco friendly laundry solution on the market - soap nuts enough for 30 of the greenest washes ever.
-A Guppy Friend laundry bag can also help stop microfibres leaking into the water system from your washing machine.
+4. Avoid releasing microplastics when you wash your clothing made from synthetic fibres by using soap nuts enough for 30 of the greenest washes ever.
+A laundry bag can also help stop microfibres leaking into the water system from your washing machine.

-5. One of the simplest zero waste swaps you can make is to stop buying plastic soap pump bottles and use bars of soap instead.
-You can also swap shower products for solid shampoo bars and hair conditioner bars.
+5. One of the simplest zero waste swaps you can make is to stop buying plastic soap pump bottles and use a good old fashioned bar of soap of instead (i've always preferred a bar to liquid soap).
+You can also swap your shower products for solid shampoo and conditioner bars.

 6. Did you know that most cotton pads and make up wipes contain plastic?
 It's time to invest in a muslin cloth, microfibre cloth or reusable cotton rounds, then simply wash and reuse over and over again.

 7. Period products like tampons and pads often contain plastic and are wrapped in plastic.
 Why not invest in a menstrual cup or reusable pads to ditch disposable period plastic waste?

 8. Switch to a sustainable brand of toilet roll - opt for paper made from sustainable sources like bamboo and ensure the rolls are wrapped in paper, not plastic.